rusic/documentation/templating/metadata.md

 * ```fontSwatch``` (multi level array): A font swatch is a collection of fonts and their respective values.
 We defined values for font swatches to link LESS styling to the Editor.
 There are currently 9 fonts defined in a swatch; font-swatch1 to font-swatch9.
 This matches up in the font settings panel in the BaseKit Editor.
 The fonts are linked to certain tags in the Editor.
 For example, font-swatch1 is linked to the H1 tag in all BaseKit templates.
 This is achieved through LESS, matching up swatch values to H1 properties.
 Note: ```font-swatch1``` does not explicitly have to be matched up to H1, it is designed this way through LESS declarations.
 If you do not use ```font-swatch1``` for H1 properties there will be a disconnect between the Editor and your design, we therefore suggest that you stick to BaseKit standards.

+  For a full list of available fonts within BaseKit please refer to [Font Stacks](/data/font-stacks/).

 {% highlight json %}

 {